-Recognizing the importance of RNA in modern biology and biomedicine, the University of California Riverside will establish Center for RNA Biology and Medicine, which now houses more than 30 researchers from across campus.
+Recognizing the importance of RNA in modern biology and biomedicine, the University of California Riverside will establish the Center for RNA Biology and Medicine, which now houses more than 30 researchers from across campus.
 The center’s director is Sika Zheng, an associate professor of biomedical sciences at the School of Medicine.

 Q & A Session With Prof. Sika Zheng